“Usually a black speck in your stool is related to what you are eating – for example, coffee or pepper,” says Sander R. Binderow, MD, FACS, FASCRS.

 This non-invasive test uses the latest advancements in DNA technology as it applies to bowel movement samples.

-Altered DNA from abnormal cells in the sample can be detected, and this DNA may be associated with cancer.
+Altered DNA from abnormal cells in the sample can be detected, and this DNA may be associated with colon cancer.